Sure Dividend

 Dividend Kings In Focus: Illinois Tool Works

-Each year, we individually review all the Dividend Kings.
+We individually review all the Dividend Kings each year.
 The next in the series is Illinois Tool Works (ITW).

 Business Overview

-Illinois Tool Works currently generates annual revenue of nearly $16 billion.
-Illinois Tool Works is composed of seven segments: automotive, food equipment, test & measurement, welding, polymers & fluids, construction products, and specialty products.
+Illinois Tool Works generates an annual revenue of nearly $16 billion.
+It is composed of seven segments: automotive, food equipment, test and measurement, welding, polymers and fluids, construction products, and specialty products.

 Source: Investor Presentation